a2stuff/a2d/res/notes/testplan.md

     * Invoking another application, then quitting back to DeskTop (quit handler)
     * Modifying shortcuts (selector)

+* Launch DeskTop.
+Open a volume window.
+Create a folder.
+Open the folder's window.
+Go back to the volume window, and drag the folder icon to the trash.
+Click OK in the delete confirmation dialog.
+Verify that the folder's window closes.
+* Launch DeskTop.
+Open a volume window.
+Create a folder.
+Open the folder's window.
+File > Delete a File....
+Select the folder and click OK.
+Click OK in the dlete confirmation dialog.
+Verify that the folder's window closes.

 # Preview

 * Preview a text file; verify that up/down arrow keys scroll.